Liability Car Insurance vs. Full Coverage Comparison

 Liability vs. Full Coverage Cost by State

-Car insurance rates vary by state due to weather, traffic patterns, state laws, and accident statistics, all of which influence the cost of liability and full coverage insurance policies.
-Louisiana carries the largest monthly gap between liability and full coverage at $142, followed by Florida at $131 and Colorado at $93, driven by high repair costs and personal injury protection (PIP) requirements.
-New Hampshire ($38), Virginia ($43), and Maine ($40) have the smallest gaps, reflecting lower repair costs and less litigation activity.
+Car insurance rates vary by state due to weather, traffic patterns, state laws and accident statistics, all of which push liability and full coverage premiums in different directions.
+Louisiana has the largest monthly gap between the two at $142, followed by Florida at $131 and Colorado at $93.
+High repair costs and PIP requirements account for much of that spread.
+On the other end, New Hampshire ($38), Maine ($40) and Virginia ($43) have the smallest gaps, where lower repair costs and less litigation keep rates closer together.

 Alabama$56$105$49